PascalBod/lm-esp32-eclipse/README.md

 Start Espressif-IDE with the launcher you just created.

 Modify the proposed workspace path, replacing it with `/home/developer/Dev/workspace`.
+The default directory can be kept, or any other existing or non-existing directory can be chosen, but in what follows it is assumed that this directory contains all ESP32 projects.

 In Espressif-IDE window menu, select **Espressif > Download and Configure ESP-IDF**.